 Permethrin (at least the one from Sawyer I linked to above) will not stain or damage clothing, fabrics, plastics, finished surfaces, or outdoor gear.

-I still prefer to take precautions though and lay the item to be treated outside on the grass or concrete.
+I still prefer to take precautions though and lay the item to be treated outside on the grass,concrete, or on and old towel.

 That’s it!
-That’s all there is to creating an insect repellent dog bandana yourself.
+That’s all there is to creating an insect repellent bandana for your dog.